Skip to main content

 unit tests as a tab in functionality Unit tests in the Functionality modeler

-Unit test analyses
+Unit test analysis

 The Analysis menu group in the Software Factory provides three cubes to monitor the unit test runs and coverage.